Beyond Prompt-Induced Lies: Investigating LLM Deception on Benign Prompts: Large Language Model Usage

 This section analyzes the effect of the hyperparameter $k$ to determine a fixed value for our main experiments.
 Here, $k$ represents the ratio between the size of the initial question set $n$ and the follow-up question set $n'$; a larger $k$ implies a simpler follow-up challenge relative to the initial context.
 The results of this analysis are depicted in Figure~\ref{fig:diff_followup}.

-As shown in the figure, while the absolute deceptive behavior scores fluctuate with $k$, our key observation is that the relative ranking of the LLMs remains remarkably consistent across the entire range of tested values.
+As shown in the figure, while the absolute deceptive behavior scores fluctuate with $k$, our key observation is that \textbf{the relative ranking of the LLMs remains remarkably consistent} across the entire range of tested values.
 This stability is crucial, as it indicates that our evaluation protocol is robust and measures an intrinsic deceptive tendency of the models, rather than an artifact of a specific hyperparameter setting.
 A consistent ranking validates that our method facilitates a fair comparison among the different models.
-Based on this finding, we select $k=2$ as a representative value for all subsequent experiments.
-This choice ensures a standardized and consistent protocol for evaluating the deceptive behaviors of the LLMs.